kkemple/scienceandmathematics.com/src/content/posts/quantum-fusion-engines-and-informational-power.md

 Expected results include measurably reduced turbulence, extended confinement times, and small but detectable contributions from informational pressure.
 These contributions would appear as anomalous pressure terms not fully explained by thermal plasma models.

-This phase involves retrofitting existing fusion geometries (tokamaks, stellarators) with boundary elements designed according to pentagon-$\varphi$-prime principles.
+This phase involves retrofitting existing fusion geometries (tokamaks, stellarators, and field-reversed configurations) with boundary elements designed according to pentagon-$\varphi$-prime principles.
+FRCs are particularly promising candidates: their self-organized, high-$\beta$ plasmas already operate in the regime where informational pressure becomes significant, and their linear geometry simplifies boundary modifications[^13].
 The modifications are incremental and compatible with current experimental programs.

 ### Mid-Term (2035-2060)